INTRODUCTION

 d.
 Conclusion: Combining the prophecy, the promise, and the preaching, we can understand it was the "message of the gospel" first, being preached in Jerusalem, unto the house of Israel, and to the "far off," the Gentiles: who were assembled on that day, from all nations under the heavens, as the Lord had promised.

 1) First, unto whom was this promise made?
-To the house of Israel, their children, and to those "afar off."
-Jesus discusses the "far off" He called them the "other sheep which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one-fold, and one shepherd," John 10:16.
+To the house of Israel, their children, and those "afar off."
+Jesus discusses the "far off" He called them the "other sheep which are not of this fold: them also I must bring, and they shall hear my voice, and there shall be one-fold, and one shepherd," John 10:16.
 Paul explained who the "far off" were, i.e., the Gentile nations, Ephesians 2:11-22; 1 Peter 2:9-12.

 a) Keep this in mind as we continue.
-The promise was unto you (those Jews present), and to your children, and to all that were far off, "even as many as the Lord our God shall call," Acts 2:39.
+The promise was unto you (those Jews present), to your children, and to all that were far off, "even as many as the Lord our God shall call," Acts 2:39.
 We will discuss this phrase more closely in our text of emphasis.
-You will be surprised by its accurate rendition in the Greek language.
+You will be surprised by its accurate rendition of the Greek language.

 b) Was the call of the gospel unto all?
 Has God called all unto salvation?
-Were these, the first: "whosoever shall call on the name of the Lord?"
+Were these the first: "Whosoever shall call on the name of the Lord?"
 Romans 10:11-12.

 a) They asked: "Men and brethren, what shall we do?"
-Will the answer forthcoming enable them to: "call on the name of the Lord to be saved?"
+Will the answer forthcoming enable them to: "Call on the name of the Lord to be saved?"

-b) Are these the first of the "whosoever," now asking Peter: "what must we do to be saved?"
+b) Are these the first of the "whosoever," now asking Peter: "What must we do to be saved?"
 See Acts 2:37.
 Stay with me, beloved brethren!

 3) What was Peter's response to these: "whosoever," now, "calling on the name of the Lord to be saved?"
 Peter answered and said: "Repent and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost," Acts 2:38; Luke 24:45-47.